 - November 2007

 Hi.
 I'm Don.
 I have been playing the piano for over 40 years, and B-3 organ and synthesizer for over 30 years.
 My early training was in classical piano, but then I saw the Beatles on Ed Sullivan, and there was no turning back.
 After a couple of years of teaching myself guitar, I returned to the piano, and later, organ and synthesizer.
 I have been playing professionally in rock, R&B, blues, country, light jazz, and lounge bands for over 30 years.
 I did continue to study classical music in college -- piano, theory, composition, and history -- but by then I was committed to popular music.
 I've always loved teaching -- even while I was in college, I tutored my fellow students in piano and music theory.

 Along with performing, I have done much recording session work, and have worked with songwriters to help them better arrange their songs.
 I am currently working in three classic rock bands, and sub in several other bands.
 I also play in an eclectic duo with my wife, a singer / guitarist / bass player.
 I still play guitar, and also recorders.

 While I'm equally at home teaching beginning through intermediate classical piano, my background gives me a lot to offer to people playing in bands, or hoping to play in bands.
 I can teach not only playing technique and music theory, but also band dynamics, chart reading and writing, improvisation, and fundamentals of composition.

 My personal style is easygoing, and my approach to teaching music is also easygoing.
 If it's not fun, as well as rewarding, why do it?
 The love of music is what draws us in.

-In-Studio: Living Room, digital piano, also organ and synthesizer options, no room for parents to wait at this time
+Living Room - baby grand piano, also digital piano/synthesizer, organ and synthesizer options, limited room for parents to wait at this time

 Great instructor, works on tailoring the lesson to what it is you want to accomplish.